django-fluent/django-fluent-pages/docs/newpagetypes/rendering.rst

 Customizing the frontend rendering
 ==================================

-As displayed in the :doc:`models` page, a pagw type is made of two classes:
+As displayed in the :doc:`models` page, a page type is made of two classes:

 * A model class in :file:`models.py`.
 * A plugin class in :file:`page_type_plugins.py`.